aframevr/aframe/docs/primitives/a-circle.md

 source_code: src/extras/primitives/primitives/meshPrimitives.js
 ---

-The circle primitive creates circles surfaces using the [geometry][geometry] component with the type set to `circle`.
+The circle primitive creates a flat two-dimensional circle using the [geometry component] with type set to `circle`.

 ## Example